albertofernandezvillan/computer-vision-and-deep-learning-course/README.md

  :heavy_check_mark:Deep learning (Tensorflow, Keras, PyTorch)

 The target audience is broad and includes
- * People who have experience in computer science (maybe to graduate level) but who do now know about OpenCV
+ * People who have experience in computer science (maybe to graduate level) but who do not know about OpenCV
  * People who are studying other subjects and want to play with computer vision